KudryashevLab/TomoBEAR/README.md

 ## EMPIAR-10164

-On the EMPIAR-10164 dataset TomoBEAR achieved 4.5 Angstrom as can be seen below.
+On the EMPIAR-10164 dataset TomoBEAR achieved 4.5 Angstrom.

 # Acknowledgements